 Applicants are required to pay the application fee of Rs.
 3560/- (Rs.
 2500 + Rs 60 (bank transaction charges) for SC/ST).
-Fee can only be deposited through bank challan of SBI bank.
+The fee can only be deposited through bank challan of SBI bank.

-The minimum eligibility criteria that candidate has to fulfill for appearing the AIBE (11) 2018 is as follows:
+The minimum eligibility criteria that candidate has to fulfil for appearing the AIBE (11) 2018 is as follows:

 - Nationality: Candidates should be an Indian national.